 "As coders ourselves, we know our members’ superpowers"

 Koji Wakayama: Kentaro and I are coders and we’ve been freelancing ourselves.
 During the projects we experienced certain problems over and over again.
 Things that made us feel unproductive.
-Such as long ramp-up times, the get-to-know face, work processes and deciding over technology stacks.
+Such as long ramp-up times, the get-to-know phase, work processes and deciding over technology stacks.
 All these discussions took quite a big chunk of our time and our energy.

 Kentaro Wakayama: Coders want to code.
 You want to do that.
 You want to work.
 You want to deliver.
 If you can't do that.
 It feels bad.
 It doesn't feel satisfying.